 - 2 tablespoons butter, melted or very soft

 - Preheat oven to 375°F.

-- Peel, core, and slice the apples into small pieces.
-Peel the ginger; mince or grate 1 tablespoon.
-In a large saute pan, mix together apples, ginger, ½ teaspoon cinnamon, and a pinch of kosher salt.
+- Peel, core, and slice 4 apples into small pieces.
+Peel the ginger and mince or grate 1 tablespoon.
+In a large saute pan, mix together the apples, ginger, ½ teaspoon cinnamon and a pinch of kosher salt.
 Stir in ½ tablespoon balsamic vinegar and ⅓ cup honey.
 Saute until softened, about 15 minutes.

 - Place the jars on a baking sheet and bake 15 minutes until top is brown.
 Cool for 10 minutes and enjoy.